Rysin09/Rysin09/README.md

 <tr>
 <td align="center" width="50%">

-#### 🧭 **Retail Demand Forecasting**
+#### 📊 **Quantium Data Analysis Job Simulation**
 <p>
-  Predictive time-series model to forecast retail demand using Prophet & XGBoost.
-  Automated data preprocessing and trend detection for dynamic inventory planning.
+Analyzes retail transaction and customer data to understand chip purchasing behavior.
+The project identifies high-value segments and top brands, then measures the sales uplift from an in-store trial by selecting a suitable control store.
+It concludes with data-driven recommendations for marketing and store strategy.
 </p>
 <p>
-  🔗 <a href="https://github.com/yourhandle/retail-demand-forecasting">View Project</a>
+  🔗 <a href="https://github.com/Rysin09/Quantium-Data-Analytics-Job-Simulation">View Project</a>
 </p>

 </td>
 <td align="center" width="50%">

-#### 🔍 **Customer Churn MLOps Pipeline**
+#### 🔍 **RetaillQ E- Commerce Analysis**
 <p>
-  End-to-end churn prediction system built with MLflow, Docker & FastAPI.
-  Features automated model tracking, versioning, and deployment workflows.
+A comprehensive data warehouse and business intelligence project designed to extract actionable insights from sales data.
+This repository contains the SQL scripts to set up a data warehouse, perform advanced analytics, and generate reports on customer behavior, product performance, and overall sales trends.
 </p>
 <p>
-  🔗 <a href="https://github.com/yourhandle/customer-churn-mlops">View Project</a>
+  🔗 <a href="https://github.com/Rysin09/RetaillQ-E-Commerce-Analysis">View Project</a>
 </p>

 </td>